Login

 Results

-The 100 ng/mL cutoff detected >76% of light drinking for two days, and 66% at five days.
-The 100 ng/mL cutoff detected 84% (1 day) to 79% (5 days) of heavy drinking.
-The 200 ng/mL cutoff detected >55% of light drinking across five days and >66% of heavy drinking across five days.
-A 500 ng/mL cutoff identified 68% of light drinking and 78% of heavy drinking for one day, with detection of light (2–5 days <58%) and heavy drinking (2–5 days <71%) decreasing thereafter.
-Relative to 100 ng/mL, the 200 ng/mL and 500 ng/mL cutoffs were less likely to result in false positives.
+The 100 ng/mL cutoff detected >76% of light drinking for two days and 66% at five days.
+It detected 84% (1 day) to 79% (5 days) of heavy drinking.
+The 200 ng/mL cutoff detected >55% of light drinking and >66% of heavy drinking across five days.
+The 500 ng/mL cutoff identified 68% of light drinking and 78% of heavy drinking for one day, with detection decreasing thereafter (light drinking: 2–5 days <58%, heavy drinking: 2–5 days <71%).
+Compared to the 100 ng/mL cutoff, the 200 ng/mL and 500 ng/mL cutoffs were less likely to yield false positives.

 Conclusions